vunguyenq/adventofcode/README.md

 # Code repository for coding challenge adventofcode2021
-This repository contains code and puzzle inputs for Advent of Code 2021: https://adventofcode.com/2021
+This repository contains code and puzzle inputs for Advent of Code: https://adventofcode.com

+To add a new year folder, set YEAR variable in Makefile.

 Run make on a BASH shell to create code template for each day challenge.